MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-infrastructure.md

 ### Set up on-premises and Azure groups and users

-Now that the Azure AD is up and running, Contoso admins need to add employees to on-premises AD groups that will synchronize to Azure AD.
+Now that the Azure AD is up and running, Contoso admins need to add employees to on-premises Active Directory groups that will synchronize to Azure Active Directory.
 They should use on-premises group names that match the names of resource groups in Azure.
 This makes it easier to identify matches for synchronization purposes.

 #### Create resource groups in Azure